Getting Started with the xPack Windows Build Tools

 Overview

-xPack Windows Build Tools is a standalone Windows binary distribution of Windows Build Tools, intended for reproducible builds.
+xPack Windows Build Tools is a standalone binary distribution of Windows Build Tools, aimed at reproducible builds.

 GNU make is a tool which controls the generation of executables and other non-source files of a program from the program's source files.